Rob Doyle (writer)

 Rob Doyle is an Irish author.
-He has published two novels, a collection of short stories and a book of non-fiction, and he is the editor of two anthologies.
+He has published three novels, a collection of short stories and a book of non-fiction, and he is the editor of two anthologies.

 His 2014 novel Here Are the Young Men was adapted into a 2020 film of the same name.
 His writing has appeared in The New York Times, The Observer, The Dublin Review, and many other publications.

 Early life

 Doyle was born in Dublin, where his father and mother worked in the post office until their retirement.
 He studied Philosophy and Psychoanalytic Studies at Trinity College Dublin.
 After completing his education, Doyle left Ireland to travel and live abroad for a number of years, with periods in Southeast Asia, South America, London, San Francisco and Sicily.
 Throughout his twenties he made a living as an English language teacher and philosophy tutor.
 After quitting his teaching work to devote himself full-time to writing, he lived for periods in Paris, Berlin, Dublin, and Rosslare Harbour, County Wexford.